abentley/jupyter-jsonnet/README.md

 python3 -m build
 ```

-I don't currently have a satisfactory way of doing "develop" installs.
+I don't currently have a satisfactory way of doing develop/editable installs.